 General Fitness - There are different sessions such as Movement to Music, Table Tennis, Boccia (chair based bowling) and Mature Movers, which cater for different abilities.
 Some classes are chair-based but all are geared towards having fun and are very sociable.

-Flexercise - These classes are great for any older adult who wants to stay active but isn't very mobile.
-Flexercise is relaxed and informal and the focus is on doing simple, chair-based exercises and enjoying being around other people.
+Flexercise - These chair-based classes are led

+by our trained Volunteers and are great for any older adult who wants to stay active but isn't very mobile.
+Flexercise is relaxed and informal and the focus is on doing simple, gentle exercises, and the enjoyment of socialising in a group.